elixir-europe/rdmkit/pages/contribute/demo_page.md

 tags: [research_it]
 ---
 ```

-* `folder`: When your page is located in a subfolder within the pages directory, please specify this folder here.

 * `summary`: Using this attribute it is possible to specify a summary which will be displayed under the title of the page.
 This summary will also be used as description of your page when the page is tagged.